aubruz/ansible-setup-cs-server/README.md

   - setup_csgo.yml
   - setup_from_scratch.yml

-Because my servers had [CentOS](https://www.centos.org/) installed, the scripts should work easily on CentOS / RedHat / Fedora.
+The scripts should work easily on CentOS / RedHat / Fedora.
 A few ajustements need to be made in order to make it work on Ubuntu/Debian.

 The group cs_servers is used to reference your server(s).
-You can replace my-server-name.com with your server name or ip in the [inventory](#) file.
+You can replace my-server-name.com with your server name or ip in the [inventory](https://github.com/aubruz/ansible-setup-cs-server/blob/master/inventory) file.

-All the variables are found in [group_vars/cs_servers.yml](#).
-Please read it before launching any script.
-A few variables need to be set in order to adapt to your setup.

 ### setup_users.yml